gianmarco-aversano/gianmarco-aversano.github.io/_posts/2025-11-14-Test-Driven-Development.md

 Tip: if you do TDD, it will be very hard for you to have uncovered code.

 What's more, code coverage makes code reviews easier.
-If your code is `100%` covered, then I do not have to wrorry for silly things.
+If your code is `100%` covered, then I do not have to worry for silly things.
 I can just read your tests and check if they make sense, if they truly prove the new functionalities have been successfully implemented.
 I may even not read the source code, I will know, just from the tests, that all is well.